-You are having chemotherapy, medicines used to kill cancer cells.
-You may receive chemotherapy by mouth, by injection under the skin, through an intravenous (IV) line.
-Your doctor or nurse may need to follow you closely while you are having chemotherapy.
+Your health care provider may need to follow you closely while you are having chemotherapy.
 You will also need to learn how to care for yourself during this time.

 Am I at risk of infections?

 Am I at risk of bleeding?
-Is it okay to shave?
+Is it ok to shave?
 What should I do if I cut myself or start bleeding?

-What over-the-counter medicines can I take for headaches, the common cold, and other illnesses?
+What over-the-counter (OTC) medicines can I take for headaches, the common cold, and other illnesses?

 Do I need to use birth control?